Brian, Kim, and Bronc

 Kim received a scholarship to rodeo for ABAC for three years on their National Intercollegiate Rodeo Association (NIRA) rodeo team.
 She competed in team roping (both heading and healing), barrel racing, and breakaway roping.

-"My camps have been very successful.
-I have been putting the camps on at different places, but I have decided to start having them at my home in Hahira, Ga.
-I am trying to fix up my place at this time.
-By next summer, I hope to have my own pond built so the kids can swim with the horses.
-I have been trying to get sponsors, so I can pass out awards at the end of each camp.
+"My clinics have been very successful.
+I have been trying to get sponsors, so I can pass out awards.
 I like to give out real belt buckles.
 When a child receives a belt buckle, they think they have defeated the world.
 We need programs to keep children out of trouble, and horses will take up a lot of a child's free time."

 Kim also likes to take her animals to various events such as birthday parites, grand openings, and much more.
 She has donkeys, goats, horses, ponies, a miniature horse, and her very own cow dog.
 Kim had the opportunity to work cattle for about nine years.
 She helped catch cattle in the woods when they got out.
 She also took the horses and dogs to different places to round the cattle up and work them.
 She says this was a very rewarding job.
 "When you are riding across the pasture on your horse and the sun starts to rise, it is something that money can't buy."